 Asbestos air monitoring is mandatory for all friable removals and must be undertaken by a NATA accredited company for air borne asbestos monitoring.
 The individual conducting the air monitoring should be an independent licensed asbestos assessor.
 Air monitoring is also to be considered when more than 10m2 of bonded ACM is removed to ensure control methods are adequate and also where the removal is being undertaken in or next to a public location.

-The following table (extracted from the NSW Code of Practice How to Safely Remove Asbestos (Safe Work NSW 2019) Section 3.11) outlines the action limits for air monitoring results.
+The following table (extracted from the Code of Practice: How to safely remove asbestos) outlines the action limits for air monitoring results.